Tracey is also an expert in the use of central desensitisation approach for the management of persistent or chronic pain.

-Tracey is able to help you to rehabilitate your persistent pain conditions which may be sporting or non – sporting injuries, neuropathic pain, musculoskeletal pain, widespread body pain, phantom limb pain, brachial plexus injury pain, post-operative pain, recovery from surgery, back pain, neck pain as well as radiculopathy, or neuropathy.
+Tracey is able to help you to manage your persistent pain conditions which may be sporting or non – sporting injuries, neuropathic pain, musculoskeletal pain, widespread body pain, phantom limb pain, brachial plexus injury pain, post-operative pain, recovery from surgery, back pain, neck pain, fibromyalgia, regional pain syndrome, complex regional pain syndrome, focal or other dystonia, functional pain, visceral pain, temperomandibular joint pain as well as radiculopathy, or neuropathy.

 Tracey provides a coordinated treatment approach involving other members of the healthcare profession, including the general practitioners (GP), and depending on the situation, pain anaesthesia, occupational therapy, musculoskeletal physician, surgery, psychology.
 Tracey works as part of a wider virtual team of general and specialist healthcare practitioners to provide an inter-professional collaborative approach.
 Persistent pain can be a difficult condition to treat and Tracey finds that involving others at the right time can make a difference.

 Tracey Pons (PhD, U Otago) has a doctoral degree in health and is a Registered Physiotherapy Specialist (Pain) with the Physiotherapy Board of NZ.
 She has authored a number of international journal papers on the treatment of persistent pain, and presented at multiple conferences.